 Under the Health and Safety at Work Act 2015 employers are, subject to some exceptions, required to treat any person who does volunteer work for the employer as if the volunteer is an employee, in respect of health and safety at work.

-Note, a person who is receiving on the job training or gaining work experience is not considered a volunteer under the Act however they are given the same protection under the Act.
+Note: a person who is receiving on the job training or gaining work experience is not considered a volunteer under the Health and Safety at Work Act 2015 however, they are given the same protection under the Health and Safety at Work Act 2015.